-We spoke to Hong Kong dentist, Dr. Paul Leung 梁仲弘牙醫 to tell us what our teeth whitening options are in Hong Kong.
+We spoke to Hong Kong dentist, Dr. Paul Leung 梁仲弘牙醫 to tell us all about teeth whitening in Hong Kong.

 General teeth whitening safety

 Teeth whitening is big business.
 Like any lucrative business in Hong Kong, there is a wide standard of practices on offer.
 At the moment, teeth whitening in Hong Kong is an unregulated practice.
 The Hong Kong Dental Association is trying to push through safety regulation at the moment so that only registered dentists can provide professional dental services.
 A lists of general and specialist dentists in Hong Kong can be found here.